Cosmological perturbation effects on gravitational-wave luminosity distance estimates: Results

 In Figure~\ref{fig:Cl_terms} we show the relative importance of different contributions to Eq.~\eqref{DL_2}: velocity (dotted lines and square symbols), lensing dashed lines and circles), and gravitational potentials (as the sum of SW, ISW, volume and Shapiro time-delay effects; dot-dashed lines and diamonds).
 We plot results computed by calculating the $C_\ell$ of Eq.~\eqref{eq:Clf} for sources on a variety of redshift ranges, $z\in\{[0,1],[1,2],[3,4],[4,5] \}$; in the plots, colors indicate different values of $z$ within the range (in ascending order, black, red, blue, green, purple).

 We can see how the velocity terms are the most important on large scales and low redshift (in analogy with the velocity contributions to galaxy clustering, see~\cite{Raccanelli:2016Doppler}).
-The gravitational potentials contributions are always very small; they become more important than velocity ones at higher-z, but they stay almost two orders of magnitude below the most important contribution at each redshifts and scales, at maximum.
+The gravitational potentials contributions are always very small; they become more important than velocity ones at higher-$z$, but they stay almost two orders of magnitude below the most important contribution at each redshifts and scales, at maximum.
 Lensing terms are in general the dominant ones; being an integrated (along the line of sight) quantity, their importance is lowest al lowest $z$, but they quickly overpower velocity terms (for $\ell>20$, $z>0.5$).

 It can be seen from Figure~\ref{fig:Cl_terms} that different contributions have different behavior at different scales; therefore, given that the total result is computed as a sum over $\ell$, in Figure~\ref{fig:DL_ellmax} we show how the luminosity distance correction depends on the maximum multipole used.
 The plot shows that the results are only mildly dependent on the scale selected; in the following we will assume $\ell_{\rm max}=1000$.
+Taking into account corrections arising in the non-linear regime, lensing corrections are larger (for photons the corrections are estimated to be $\sim0.05 z$ magnitudes, see e.g.~\cite{Quartin:2013moa, BenDayan:2013gc}), given that non-linear lensing contributions are dominant over linear perturbations~\cite{Tamanini:2016zlh}.
+However, in the non-linear regime, there are large effects on the luminosity distance-redshift relation and on the chirp mass estimate~\cite{Bonvin:2016qxr}, due to local peculiar velocities of the merging binary systems.
+For this reason we limit our analysis to large, linear, scales.

 The final result is then computed by calculating:

 We evaluate the $\daleth_\lamed$ contribution for a variety of future GW experiments, such as the Einstein Telescope (ET), DECIGO and the Big-Bang Observer.